 Henry Finkler and his wife Aileen lived in the Isaac house in Edgewood Park.
 Henry Finkler was secretary to the State Supreme Court and was an enthusiastic big wheel bicycle rider and an avid weather watcher.
 Aileen was active in the Red Cross.

 Benjamin Grant Taylor, who inherited the house from Henry Finkler, was a Clerk of the California State Supreme Court.
-The Taylor family moved into the house in 1943 and stayed there until 1967.
+His family moved into the house shortly after Finkler’s death in 1930, remaining until eminent domain was exercised in 1967.

 The state of California acquired Edgewood Park by eminent domain in 1967.
 The original plan was to build Edgewood Hills State College.
 When this plan fell through, the next idea was to build a solar research project.
 In 1980, San Mateo County bought the property and planned to build a golf course.
 Meanwhile, poor perimeter fencing and signage led to abuse of the property.

 Meanwhile, in the 1960s, Susan Sommers began documenting Edgewood’s remarkable plant diversity and rare species.
 She spoke to everyone about Edgewood’s plants; eventually, a coalition of over 40 groups and individuals joined the fight stop the golf course.
 In the 1980’s, the California Native Plant Society filed a suit to stop progress.
 In 1993, the County Board of Supervisors passed an amended Joint Powers Agreement with the Midpeninsula Regional Open Space District to exclude development at Edgewood County Park and reaffirm the entire 467 acres as a Natural Preserve.
 The Friends of Edgewood organization was formed at this time.

 The photo opposite shows, from left to right, Carolyn Curtis, Supervisor Ruben Barrales, Susan Sommers, and Supervisor Ted Lempert.
 Edgewood would not have been saved without the votes of these two supervisors.